Foundation Year (Year 0):

-You will study modules that includes:
+You will study modules across the three years that include:

 Systems Analysis and Design Techniques